Nicola Ventola: Club career

 Born in Grumo Appula, Bari, Nicola Ventola's career began with Bari in 1994 as a youth player.
-He made his Serie A debut on 6 November 1994 against ACF Fiorentina, at the age of 16 and 166 days.
+He made his Serie A debut on 6 November 1994 against Fiorentina, at the age of 16 and 166 days.
 He left the club in 1998 after three more seasons (one in Serie B, winning the 1996–97 title, and two in Serie A), after scoring 12 goals in 45 appearances with the club (ten of which were scored in Serie B and two in Serie A).

 Ventola signed for Inter Milan during the 1998–99 season, making 21 appearances in the league, and scoring six goals, playing alongside other notable forwards, such as Ronaldo, Roberto Baggio, Iván Zamorano, Andrea Pirlo, and Youri Djorkaeff, albeit mainly as a substitute.
 During the season, he showed real star potential for his young age, scoring 11 goals in all competitions, as well as a goal against eventual European Cup winners Manchester United in the quarter-finals of the 1998–99 UEFA Champions League.
 However, exactly a year later he was signed on a co-ownership deal with Bologna (after Christian Vieri's £32 million transfer to Inter Milan from Lazio) and later Atalanta during the next two seasons, in a swap deal with Corrado Colombo.
 During his loan period with Bologna, he made 14 appearances in Serie A, without scoring a goal, although he managed four goals in seven appearances in the 1999–2000 Coppa Italia and the 1999–2000 UEFA Cup.
 With Atalanta, he had a more successful league season, scoring ten goals in 28 Serie A appearances during the 2000–01 season.

 Ventola returned to Inter in 2001, but he suffered from several injuries that season, only making 16 appearances and scoring four goals in Serie A, as Inter narrowly missed out on the Serie A title; however, he bagged an impressive five goals in nine appearances in Europe, as Inter reached the semi-finals of the UEFA Cup, and finished the season with a total of ten goals in all competitions.
 The following season, he was not picked regularly for the first team, and he went on loan once again to Siena in 2003, where he made 28 appearances, scoring four goals during the 2003–04 season.
-Premier League side Crystal Palace signed him on transfer deadline day in August 2004 on a season-long loan but this was wrecked by injury and he only made a handful of appearances.
+Premier League side Crystal Palace signed him on transfer deadline day in August 2004 on a season-long loan, but this was wrecked by injury and he only made a handful of appearances.
 He did however score against Southampton on the penultimate day of the season; in total he made three appearances and scored one goal during the 2004–05 season.